AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

    -----END CERTIFICATE-----
    ```

-#### Specifying the Certificate to Use for Dispatcher {#specifying-the-certificate-to-use-for-dispatcher}
+### Specifying the Certificate to Use for Dispatcher {#specifying-the-certificate-to-use-for-dispatcher}

-Add the following properties to the [Dispatcher module configuration](dispatcher-install.md#main-pars-55-35-1022) (in httpd.conf):
+Add the following properties to the [Dispatcher module configuration](dispatcher-install.md#main-pars-55-35-1022) (in `httpd.conf`):

-* DispatcherCertificateFile: The path to the Dispatcher unified certificate file, containing the public certificate and the unencrypted private key.
+* `DispatcherCertificateFile`: The path to the Dispatcher unified certificate file, containing the public certificate and the unencrypted private key.
 This file is used when SSL server requests the Dispatcher client certificate.
-* DispatcherCACertificateFile: The path to the CA certificate file, used if the SSL server presents a CA that is not trusted by a root authority.
+* `DispatcherCACertificateFile`: The path to the CA certificate file, used if the SSL server presents a CA that is not trusted by a root authority.
-* DispatcherCheckPeerCN: Whether to enable ( `On`) or disable ( `Off`) host name checking for remote server certificates.
+* `DispatcherCheckPeerCN`: Whether to enable ( `On`) or disable ( `Off`) host name checking for remote server certificates.

 The following code is an example configuration:

 ```xml

 <IfModule disp_apache2.c>
   DispatcherConfig conf/dispatcher.any
   DispatcherLog    logs/dispatcher.log